12/21/04 Newsletter (below it are two previous newsletters on this issue):

 I hope this situation in Iowa is the beginning of a new paradigm to shift to

-reducing or eliminating animal "products," from the diet, before there is no
+reducing or eliminating animal "products," from the diet, before there

 life left on earth because the water, air, land, forests are destroyed, and